-in ages which suffer the decay of manners, religion, morals, codes ... means are divorced from ends agency ... poetry from thought ...
-There is literally no end to this list of dissociations because there is no end
+in ages which suffer the decay of manners, religion, morals, codes ... means are divorced from ends ... society from the individual, religion from moral agency ... poetry from thought ...
+There is literally no end to this list of dissociations because there is no end ... to the fragmenting of the western mind .